Jamey Chadwell: Coastal Carolina

 On January 18, 2019, Chadwell was formally introduced as the third head coach at Coastal Carolina.
 Coastal Carolina finished with a 5–7 record, highlighted by victories over Kansas and Troy.

 In the 2020 season, Chadwell led the Chanticleers to an 11–0 start and a #9 ranking in the AP Poll.
 The season saw a 22–17 victory over #8 BYU in a historic matchup.
 The season ended with a 37–34 loss to Liberty in the Cure Bowl.
 Following the 2020 regular season, Chadwell was named the winner of the 2020 AP College Coach of the Year Award; the first time a coach from the Sun Belt Conference won the award, and just the third coach from outside the Power Five conferences to do so.

 On February 14, 2021, it was revealed that Chadwell more than doubled his salary with a new agreement he signed in December 2020.
 His base salary was $850,000 for the 2021 season and included a $50,000 increase every year until the contract was scheduled to end on December 31, 2027.
 Chadwell's increased pay made him the second-highest paid coach in the Sun Belt Conference.
 In the 2021 season, Chadwell led the team to a 10–2 regular season mark.
 The Chanticleers won the Cure Bowl over Northern Illinois 47–41.

 In the 2022 season, Chadwell led the team to a 9–3 regular season record.
 The season ended with a 53–29 loss to East Carolina in the Birmingham Bowl.

 Liberty

 On December 4, 2022, Chadwell was introduced as the 10th head coach in Liberty history.
 Chadwell led Liberty to an undefeated regular season in 2023.
 He led Liberty to a 49–35 victory over New Mexico State in the Conference USA Championship.
 The Flames' season ended with a 45–6 loss to Oregon in the Fiesta Bowl.

 In the 2024 season, Chadwell led the Flames to a 8–3 mark in the regular season.
 The Flames lost to Buffalo 26–7 in the Bahamas Bowl.
+In the 2025 season, he led the team to a 4–8 record.
+In a four-game losing streak to end the season, Liberty lost each game by one possession.